themosis/documentation/introduction.md

 Introduction
 ============

 The Themosis framework is a tool aimed to WordPress developers of any levels.
-But the better WordPress and PHP knowledge you have the easier it is to work with.

-The main goal of the framework is to provide a common coding structure for bespoke WordPress development as well as providing better tools to developers.
+Its main goal is to provide a common coding structure and better tools for bespoke WordPress application development.

 In order to provide those tools, the Themosis framework has always been inspired by the [Laravel](https://laravel.com/)  framework.
 With each release, we tried to implement concepts and packages from Laravel into the framework.
-The 2.0 release now provides better and deeper compatibility with the illuminate packages.

 Themosis framework
 ------------------